Frequently Asked Questions with Dog Behaviourist, Nick Jones MA

 • I've completed over 2,500 dog behaviour consultations.

-• I'm a qualified Dog Expert Witness for legal cases.
+• I'm an experienced Dog Expert Witness for legal cases.

 Services I Offer